 Commitment to Ten Year Financial Planning: The Authority publishes updates to its ten-year financial plans at least twice per year.
 First, as a planning tool when closing out the prior fiscal year and to assist in planning for future years.
 Second, after the Board adopts the biennial budget and charges.
-To the outside observer, the changes are modest and incremental.
-GLWA is, however, a dynamic organization that strives for affordability, proactive operating practices, asset management, planning, engineering, and an overall holistic approach to managing the systems.
-This means that the CIP is not in a vacuum, but also aligns with other organizational priorities.
+Any revisions to CIP spend projections are incorporated into each update.

-The 4% Promise: Affordability was a primary concern in establishing the regional water authority.
-The mechanism to address those concerns was the "4% Promise" as established in the foundational documents for GLWA for the first ten years of the Authority's existence.
-FY 2025 is the tenth year.
-The 4% Promise requires that the annual revenue requirement does not increase by more than 4% in any one year.
+Affordability: Affordability was a primary concern in establishing the regional water authority.
+One mechanism to address those concerns was the "4% Promise" as established in the foundational documents for GLWA's first ten years of operations.
+The commitment was that the annual revenue requirement (budget) would not increase by more than 4% in any one year.
 The revenue requirement includes operations and maintenance (O&M) expense, debt service, system lease payments, legacy pension, funding for capital program cash reserves (via the Improvement & Extension Fund contributions, and other legal commitments).
+FY 2026 is the eleventh year which means that it is the first year beyond the 4% Promise.
 The logic was that if the revenue requirement budget was held at a 4% increase ceiling, the system charge adjustment would inherently be less than 4% due to other offsetting revenue such as investment income.
-With a strong commitment to affordability, GLWA has stayed well under that promise with an average annual system charge adjustment to water of 2.2% and sewer of 0.9% over the through FY 2024.

-course of the past seven years from FY 2018
+With a strong commitment to affordability, GLWA has stayed well under that promise with an average annual system charge adjustment to water of 2.3% and sewer of 1.2% over the course of the past eight years from FY 2018 through FY 2025.

 Vendor Community Engagement: The CIP is managed by GLWA and executed through a network of of engineering firms, construction contractors, suppliers, and other business stakeholders.
-Their problem solving is invaluable as we work through these economic challenges.
-GLWA is committed to transparency of the shifts in priorities with our vendor partners and provides one-on-one meetings as well as outreach and engagement with the vendor community via the CIP Workgroup as well as other public and group meetings.
+Their problem solving is invaluable as we work through economic challenges.
+GLWA is committed to transparency of the shifts in priorities with our vendor partners and provides oneon-one meetings as well as outreach and engagement with the vendor community via the CIP Workgroup and other public and group meetings.

 Bond Ratings & Debt Service Coverage: Given that there is a direct link between CIP decisions and GLWA's new debt issuances, a discussion related to the CIP also encompasses a discussion related to bond ratings.
 As it relates to bond ratings, there is one key measure that identifies overall financial health of the organization that is often referenced.
 That measure is debt service coverage (DSC).
 A higher DSC reflects a better outcome in balancing revenues, expenses, debt, and ultimately increases in cash reserves.
 The feasibility business case forecast for forming regional authority was DSC of 1.5 for water and 1.6 for sewer to be achieved by FY 2020.
 Given the rapid economic challenges, the DSC is presently below those targets.
-An outcome of the ten year plan is, however, a roadmap to reach and exceed those targets.
+An outcome of the ten-year plan is, however, a roadmap to reach and exceed those targets.